TamerB/CounterWebApp/README.md

-This Creation is not of my creation.
+This project is not of my creation.
 It is just used here for Simple-PAAS testing